sanu11/Face-Recognition-Matlab/README.md

 # Face_Recognition
 Academic project in Junior year <br>
-Comparing unknown face with the current faces in database n recognising the unknown one <br>
 Algorithm used: PCA (Principal Component Analysis) <br>
 Other approach can be geometric approach which means dealing with the geometric features of the face say, calculating the distance between our eyes or width of iur nose etc